Wilson's Snipe

 Snipe sound

-Sounds are a chipa chipa chipa, a flight call
+Sounds they make are a chipa chipa chipa, a flight call

 Preferred Habitat